akiif/task-master/README.md

 To run this project:

--   Make sure you have [NodeJs](https://nodejs.org/en/) installed in your system.
+-   Make sure you have [NodeJs](https://nodejs.org/en/) and [yarn](https://yarnpkg.com/) installed in your system.
--   Then, Install it locally using npm:
+-   Then, Install it locally using yarn:
 -   Open Two Terminals:
 -   In the first terminal:
 ```
 $ cd backend
-$ npm install
+$ yarn
-$ npm start   # or 'npm run dev' if you have nodemon.
+$ yarn start   # or 'yarn dev' if you have nodemon.
 ```
 -   In the second terminal:
 ```
 $ cd frontend
-$ npm install
+$ yarn
-$ npm run dev
+$ yarn dev
 ```
 -   You need to create a .env file and add the following keys:
     - ADMIN_KEY (any random string)